nodemcu/nodemcu-firmware/docs/en/getting-started.md

 [↑ back to matrix](#task-os-selector)

-_Note that this image is not an official NodeMCU offering.
+_Note that this Docker image is not an official NodeMCU offering.
 It's maintained by a NodeMCU team member as an individual, though._

 ## Build `luac.cross`

 A local copy of `luac.cross` is only needed if you want to compile the Lua files into an LFS image yourself and you are _not_ using Docker.

 ### Windows
 Windows 10 users can install and use the Windows Subsystem for Linux (WSL).
-Alternatively all Windows users can [install Cygwin](https://www.cygwin.com/install.html).
-(You will only need the Cygwin core).
+Alternatively all Windows users can [install Cygwin](https://www.cygwin.com/install.html) (only Cygwin core + **gcc-core** + **gnu make**).
 Either way, you will need a copy of the `luac.cross` compiler:

 -  You can either download this from Terry's fileserver.
 The [ELF variant](http://files.ellisons.org.uk/esp8266/luac.cross) is used for all recent Linux and WSL flavours, or the [cygwin binary](http://files.ellisons.org.uk/esp8266/luac.cross.cygwin)) for the Cygwin environment.
 -  Or you can compile it yourself by downloading the current NodeMCU sources (this [ZIPfile](https://github.com/nodemcu/nodemcu-firmware/archive/master.zip)); edit the `app/includes/user_config.h` file and then `cd` to the `app/lua/luac_cross` and run make to build the compiler in the NodeMCU firmware root directory.
-Note that the `luac.cross` make only needs the host toolchain which is installed by default in WSL, but in Cygwin you will need to tick the _gcc-core_ + _gnu make_ options during setup.
+Note that the `luac.cross` make only needs the host toolchain which is installed by default.

 ### macOS